Pas-Kapli/mptp/README.md

 * have an open source code with an appropriate open source license.
 * 64-bit multi-threaded design that handles very large datasets.

+We have implemented a tool called mPTP which can handle very large biodiversity datasets.
+It implements a fast method to compute the ML delimitation from an inferred phylogenetic tree of the samples.
+Using MCMC, it also computes the support values for each clade, which can be used to assess the confidence of the ML delimitation.

+**ML delimitation** mPTP implements two flavours of the point-estimate solution.
+First, it implements the original method from (Zhang et al. 2013) where all within-species processes are modelled with a single exponential distribution. mPTP uses a dynamic programming implementation which estimates the ML delimitation faster and more accurately than the original PTP.
+The dynamic programming implementation has similar properties as (Gulek et al.
+2010).
+See the wiki for more information.
+The second method assumes a distinct exponential distribution for the branching events of each of the delimited species allowing it to fit to a wider range of empirical datasets.

+**MCMC method** mPTP generates support values for each clades.
+They represent the ratio of the number of samples for which a particular node was in the between-species process, to the total number of samples.

 ## Compilation instructions

 **Cloning the repo** Clone the repo and build the executable and the documentation using